schaubia/Exorestart/HD82943_Conference_Talking_Points_EN.md

 This work presents the most precise dynamical analysis of the system to date, combining extended HIRES/Keck and HARPS RV data (289 points) with a self-consistent N-body model and Bayesian (Nested sampling) analysis.
 The result strongly confirms the classical picture: a stable, coplanar, significantly inclined (~17°) 2:1 resonant system with aligned resonant angles (libration around 0°).

-Separately, the residuals show a hint of a possible third planet (period ~1100 days), which is consistent with an earlier hypothesis by Baluev & Beaugé (2014), but not yet confirmed, since stellar activity has not been ruled out as the origin of the signal.
+Separately, the residuals show a hint of a possible third planet with a period of ~1100 days, which is consistent with an earlier hypothesis by Baluev & Beaugé (2014), but not yet confirmed, since stellar activity has not been ruled out as the origin of the signal.

 ## 2. Historical Framework